jrochkind/formatted_rails_logger/README.markdown

 Monkey-patches Rails BufferedLogger (the standard Rails logger) to accept a formatter just like ruby Logger does.
 Provides a formatter that includes timestamp and severity in logs, while taking account of Rails habit of making space in the logfile by adding newlines to the beginning of log message.

-It's only 80 lines of verbose code.
-I'd think a bazillion people would have done this before, but I didn't see any other gems to do it simply and flexibly, sorry for any duplication.
+It's only 80 lines of verbose code. (yes, this readme is longer than the source) I'd think a bazillion people would have done this before, but I didn't see any other gems to do it simply and flexibly, sorry for any duplication.

 ## How to use